John Lonergan (artist)

-In In December 1935 American Magazine of Art reviewed an exhibit of his work and wrote:

-"John Lonergan is a young painter who stands completely on his own feet.
-His small picture Pertaining to Rockport, captures a brooding mood in nature without over playing the pictoral element.
+In December 1935, American Magazine of Art reviewed an exhibit of his work and wrote: "John Lonergan is a young painter who stands completely on his own feet.
+His small picture Pertaining to Rockport, captures a brooding mood in nature without overplaying the pictorial element.
 His Quarry Derricks is not only larger in size but also in feeling and execution.
 There is a stark, forbidding grandeur about those silent crane-hoists seen against the bulk of a quarry mountain, stretching their thin, steel fingers into an ominous sky."

 Lonergan was married to children's book author Joy Lonergan.
+Lonergan died in New York City in 1969.

 Collections

 Lonergan's work is in the collections of several major American museums: